 parents take their job as teachers very seriously.
 We teach our kids colors.
 ABCs.
 Taking turns.
 Right from wrong.

-- Stay calm and kind in the face of their upset.
+- Are able to stay calm and kind in the face of the child's upset.

-- Accept their feelings even while we limit their actions.
+- Accept the child's feelings even when we need to limit their actions.

-- Respond to their anger with compassion, so they can show us the tears and fears behind their anger.
+- Respond to the child's anger with compassion, so they can show us the tears and fears behind their anger.

-Research shows that their brains learn to self soothe through this process.
+Research shows that children's brains learn to self-soothe through this process.
 Eventually, they learn to stabilize themselves even in the face of stressful

 situations and emotions.